 - Add onions and cook until soft (about 5 minutes).

-- Then, stir in garlic and cook for one minute.
+- Stir in garlic and cook for one minute.

-- Let them release their moisture and brown (around 10 minutes).
+- Let them release moisture and brown (around 10 minutes).

-- Meanwhile, pour in red wine or broth to deglaze the pan.
+- Pour in red wine or broth to deglaze the pan.

 - Scrape up any browned bits at the bottom.

-- Then, add diced tomatoes, tomato paste, broth, thyme, and rosemary.
+- Add diced tomatoes, tomato paste, broth, thyme, and rosemary.

 - Stir in cannellini beans and cook for another 10 minutes.